Screaming in music

 Screaming is an extended vocal technique that is usually harsh, loud and aggressive.
-While a few other genres have used screaming, it is especially popular in hardcore punk and extreme metal.
-Proper technique is required to scream safely, and some vocalists have experienced health issues due to improper screaming.
+While a few other music genres have used screaming, it is especially popular in hardcore punk and extreme metal.
+Proper technique is required to scream safely, and some vocalists experience health issues due to improper screaming.

 Overview

 Blues

 One of the first known R&B songs to utilize screaming vocals is Screamin' Jay Hawkins' "I Put a Spell on You" (1956).
-Tina Turner used screaming in "A Fool in Love" (1960), her first recording as a lead singer, on which Juggy Murray commented, "All of those blues singers sounded like dirt.
+Commenting on Tina Turner's "A Fool in Love" (1960), Juggy Murray said, "All of those blues singers sounded like dirt.
 Tina sounded like screaming dirt.
 It was a funky sound."

 Heavy metal

 While occasional screaming has been used for effect in heavy metal since the genre's dawn in the late 1960s, with singers such as Robert Plant, Ian Gillan and Rob Halford employing the technique frequently, screaming as a normal method of lyrical delivery first came to prominence in heavy metal as part of the thrash metal movement of the 1980s.
 Thrash metal was influenced both by heavy metal and by hardcore punk, the latter of which often incorporated shouted vocals.
 Musicologist Robert Walser noted, "The punk influence shows up in the music's fast tempos and frenetic aggressiveness and in critical or sarcastic lyrics delivered in a menacing growl."

 Death metal in particular is associated with growled vocals.
 It tends to be darker and more morbid than thrash metal, and features vocals that attempt to evoke chaos and misery by being "usually very deep, guttural, and unintelligible."
 Natalie Purcell notes, "Although the vast majority of death metal bands use very low, beast-like, almost indiscernible growls as vocals, many also have high and screechy or operatic vocals, or simply deep and forcefully sung vocals."
 Music sociologist Deena Weinstein noted of death metal, "Vocalists in this style have a distinctive sound, growling and snarling rather than singing the words.
 Making ample use of the voice distortion box, they sound as if they had gargled with hydrochloric acid."

-Ian Christe noted a progressively more forceful enunciation of metal vocals, from heavy metal to thrash metal to death metal.
+Ian Christe noted a progressively more forceful enunciation of metal vocals, from heavy metal to thrash metal to death metal:

 To appreciate the music, fans first had to accept a merciless sonic signature: guttural vocals that were little more than a menacing, sub-audible growl.
 James Hetfield's thrash metal rasp was harsh in contrast to Rob Halford's heavy metal high notes, but creatures like Glen Benton of Deicide tore out their larynxes to summon images of decaying corpses and giant catastrophic horrors.

-Black metal

-American black metal group Wolves in the Throne Room employ long shrill screams influenced by Gorgoroth's early work.

-Deathcore

-Deathcore vocals range from the low death growls of vocalists such as Phil Bozeman of Whitechapel to the high-pitched screams from vocalists like Alex Koehler of Chelsea Grin.
-A particular style known as "pig squealing" has been used by bands such as Job for a Cowboy and Despised Icon.
+A particular style known as "pig squealing" has been used by deathcore bands such as Job for a Cowboy and Despised Icon.